Patricia Ja Lee

-Patricia Ja Lee is a former American actress.
+Patricia Ja Lee is an American actress.
 She is best known for her roles of Cassie Chan, the Pink Ranger on the television series Power Rangers Turbo and Power Rangers in Space, and as the voice and motion capture actress for Jill Valentine in numerous entries in the Resident Evil franchise of video games.
 She also portrayed Haruhi Suzumiya in the first season of ASOS Brigade, a series of live-action videos to promote the show.

 Aside from her on screen roles, Lee also did voicework in many English dubbed adaptations of Japanese anime.

 Career

 Lee began acting in 1987, when she was 12 years old.
 Ten years later, Lee got her breakout role when she landed the role of Cassie Chan, the Pink Ranger for Power Rangers Turbo, a role she would continue to play in Power Rangers in Space.
 In 1999, she voiced Meifa Puzi in Cowboy Bebop.
 In 2001, Lee was cast the lead female role in the Golden Harvest action adventure Extreme Challenge.